DhiWise/dhiwise-nodejs/README.md

 # Nodejs Code Generator
 <p>
-Node Code Generator accelerates your existing app development process and helps you build web apps instantly with production ready source code.
+Nodejs Code Generator accelerates your existing app development process and helps you build web apps instantly with production ready source code.
 With this package you can create configurable nodejs applications.
 <br/>
 </p>